 Greenspan's great insight is that an adult's mind is limited to what it can represent.
-In the quadrune mind perspective this conclusion means that because of afflictions to the brain, the developing ego (developmental levels of consciousness) cannot function in a (spiritually) mature
+In the quadrune mind perspective this conclusion means that because of afflictions to the brain, the developing ego (developmental levels of consciousness) cannot function in a (spiritually) mature way.
+Adults cannot be assumed to be able to imagine anything above their dominant level of consciousness.
+Consequently, the infantile behavioral mind cannot imagine emotional warmth toward nurturing others; the childish emotional mind cannot imagine the value of logical and rational arguments; and the adolescent intellectual mind cannot imagine a spiritual reality beyond logical and rational arguments.

 For example, Greenspan describes a child who responded to him with the three pre-Grownup levels of consciousness: it was easy to get his attention (infantile mind), to form a warm, emotional relationship (childhood mind), and even be logical (adolescent mind).
 Greenspan notes that these mental abilities had already been mastered by the child's family.
 However, neither the family nor the child were able to consider others' needs, empathize with, or take the perspective of other members of the family (Grownup mind).
 Greenspan observes, "Various representational capacities, including especially the capacity for empathy, can only be learned interactively.
-If relationships are devoid of empathy, there is no experimental basis for a child learning how to represent it."cv
+If relationships are devoid of empathy, there is no experimental basis for a child learning how to represent it."^{CV}